2.4 Roles & Responsibilities

 18.104.22.168 Vice President for Strategy Implementation

 The Vice President for Strategy Implementation supports the delivery of the university’s goals with a special emphasis on diversity, equity, and inclusion; coordinates cross-functional strategic planning processes and projects.

-The Vice President for University Community, Child & Youth Services (VPUCS) is responsible for providing campus-wide community services that will enhance the lives of all faculty, staff, students and their families at the University.
+University Community Services Director (UCSD) is responsible for providing campus-wide community services that will enhance the lives of all faculty, staff, students and their families at the University.

 The University may rely upon committees, standing and ad hoc, internal and external, whenever needed to assist in the carrying out of various functions or to provide advice regarding selected topics.
 Whatever their purpose, such committees must be operated in accordance with the Terms of Reference regarding formation, composition and organization of committees.
 To create the Terms of Reference, refer to the Terms of Reference example.
 Details concerning the payment of honoraria and other expenses for external committee members may be found in Chapter 26, Finance & Accounting, Appendices.